ecno20/paciente-service/README.md

 The complete specification of the image that contains the application is in the [Dockerfile](Dockerfile)
 ## Building the image.
-Build the image using `docker` or `podman`, below the commands for using podman.
-More information on how to use it [here](https://podman.io/).
+Build the image using `docker` , below the commands for using docker.
+More information on how to use it [here](https://docs.docker.com/docker-hub/).
 The first version for a standard is frequently used `1.0.`

 > <i class="fas fa-exclamation-triangle"></i>
 > **Warning:**